 At the start of the new century the sea was the highway.
 The main event of the week in the large centres was the arrival of a Northern Steam Ship Company ship from Auckland.
 Not until 1908 did the government commit itself to a Waihī–Tauranga–East Coast railway, allotting £1,500,000 for the job.
 Work started from Tauranga.
 Te Puke, to the east, was reached in 1913 and Matatā in 1916.
 Work languished on the western sector, in part because of the challenge of laying track through swampland.
 In 1921 an energetic minister of public works, Gordon Coates, pushed it forward.

 Also fundamental to the future were the roads, used by ‘service cars’ (a kind of long-distance taxi) and later buses.
 Rail and road between them put paid to the steamship service.
-The last passenger-ship services were made to the eastern Bay in 1921–22 and to Tauranga in 1929.
+Passenger-ship services to the eastern Bay ended in 1921–22, and those to Tauranga in 1929.

 Māori lived on the margins of the newly prosperous Bay of Plenty.
 The non-Māori population rose from around 4,600 in 1896 to around 22,000 in 1936.
 The Māori population also increased, but did not reach 10,000.
 Māori farmers supplied some of the dairy factories, for instance in Rūātoki, and many Māori found work shearing or road making.
 In contrast, work on the goldfields or in flax processing diminished in the early 1900s as the resources were depleted.

 Māori in the small rural communities lived in less adequate conditions than their Pākehā neighbours.
-In the 1918 influenza epidemic, 56 European deaths were recorded in the Bay of Plenty, while at least 263 Māori died.
+In the 1918 influenza epidemic, 56 European deaths were recorded in Bay of Plenty, while at least 263 Māori died.
 Very few Māori lived in towns: only Ōpōtiki had more than 100 Māori inhabitants in 1936.
-Most marginal, geographically, socially and politically, were Ngāi Tūhoe communities in Urewera.
+Most marginal – geographically, socially and politically – were Ngāi Tūhoe communities in Urewera.
 Rua Kēnana’s community at Maungāpohatu was raided by police in 1916, at the cost of two Tūhoe lives.

 As in the rest of New Zealand, the economic depression of the early 1930s halted growth in Bay of Plenty.
 The dairy trade was hit hard as prices for butter and cheese reached rock-bottom in the all-important British market.